Flooding: What are my rights if my home, car or work is affected?

 If you are booked on a specific service which is cancelled, then you must check with staff instead of simply getting on the next available train to your destination.

-Is there help available if my flight was cancelled?
+What helps is available if my flight is cancelled?

 Some flights have been affected by the latest bad weather.